 Chef Louis Anjos invited me to help him market his brand new restaurant.
-I jumped on the idea, not only because I love food, but because Louis undoubtedly one of the best people I’ve met in Algarve.
+I jumped on the idea, not only because I love food, but because Louis is undoubtedly one of the best people I’ve met in Algarve.
 His passion for food equals mine for Marketing.

 Flavour meets beauty, in a dish.

-I created a very short video featuring the opening preparations that achieved almost 2000 views in just two days, without any promotion.
+I created a very short video, featuring the opening preparations, that achieved almost 2000 views in just two days, without any promotion.

 Shot in a half hour, among the extremely busy and focused staff, the pressure was on.